5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 **NOTE**: Hold `X` after turning on the system to directly boot into macOS

 This is a great option for Laptop users who run Windows and macOS from the same disk, but use macOS most of the time.
-It also prevents the pesky *WIndowsBootManager* from hi-jacking the top slot of the boot order which would give you a hard time trying to get back into macOS later on, if the BootPicker is disabled and you forgot to declare the macOS disk as the default boot volume – happens all the time…
+It also prevents the pesky *WindowsBootManager* from hi-jacking the top slot of the boot order which would give you a hard time trying to get back into macOS later on, if the BootPicker is disabled and you forgot to declare the macOS disk as the default boot volume – happens all the time…

-:bulb: If you want to bypass all the SSDTs injections into Windows, you need to boot it via the BIOS Boot Menu.
+:bulb: If you want to bypass all the SSDTs injections into Windows, you either need to boot it via the BIOS Boot Menu or use [OpenCore_NO_ACPI](https://github.com/5T33Z0/OC-Little-Translated/tree/main/O_OC_NO_ACPI).
 Because unlike Clover, OpenCore injects everything present and enabled in the ACPI Folder into any OS.

 ## VI.
 Resolving issues with NVRAM